Hamburger

 In Portugal, copyright comprises patrimonial and moral rights.

-In the scope of the patrimonial rights, copyright owners have the exclusive right to use, enjoy and dispose of their work, or to authorize the use of the work, wholly or in part, by third parties.
+In the scope of the patrimonial rights, copyright owners have the exclusive right to use, enjoy and dispose of their work, or to authorize the use of the work, wholly or in part, by 3rd parties.

 Moral rights consist in the right to claim authorship of the work, as well as the right to ensure its genuineness and integrity.